Hotel near Carrick-A-Rede Rope Bridge

 Carrick-A-Rede is the famous rope bridge in County Antrim which links the mainland to the small island of Carrickkarede.
 This 20 meters bridge is not for the faint-hearted as it hangs 30 metres above the rocks below.
-The breath taking beauty and stunning views of the Rathlin Island and Scotland when you get to the other side should be enough incentive to take the rope bridge challenge.
-There are also other wildlife to watch out for like seabirds, basking sharks, dolphins and porpoises.
+The breathtaking beauty and stunning views of The Rathlin Island and Scotland when you get to the other side should be enough incentive to take the rope bridge challenge.
+There is also other wildlife to watch out for like seabirds, basking sharks, dolphins and porpoises.
 When you cross the bridge, one piece of advice – don’t look down!
-There has been instances in the past where some visitors are unable to go back and had to be picked up by boat.
+There have been instances in the past where some visitors are unable to go back and had to be picked up by boat.

 Carrick-A-Rede is only 9 miles from Giant’s Causeway so it would be worth to visit both attractions while you’re there.

 9:30am – 7pm July and August

 *Times and prices may change so please check their website directly for updated information.

 Approximately 60 miles away, Carrick-a-Rede is a 1 hour 15-minute drive.